hujhax/austin-improv-wiki/Shows/The Free Fringe.md

 ## History
 The Fringe premiered on 1/5/12, shortly after [[Troupes/Parallelogramophonograph|Parallelogramophonograph]] travelled to the Edinburgh Fringe Festival, and is patterned after that festival's own Free Fringe.[http://freefringe.org.uk/](http://freefringe.org.uk/)

-For a list of all formats performed in *The Free Fringe*, see the [[List of Free Fringes]], which also includes all posted media of the show.
+For a list of all formats performed in *The Free Fringe*, see the [[Lists/List of Free Fringes|List of Free Fringes]], which also includes all posted media of the show.

 ## More Information
 * [The show's site.](http://www.hideouttheatre.com/shows/thefreefringe)